Image that illustrates Teacher, mathematics-science subjects, high school

 Salary progression Teacher, mathematics-science subjects, high school

-What does a Teacher in mathematics and natural sciences at the upper secondary school do?
+What does a teacher in mathematics and science at the high school level do? – Tasks and work environment

 Education and qualifications